ryanmyoung21/ps_scripts/README.md

 15. Get_Computer_BIOS_Info: Retrieves information about the BIOS on a local or remote machine, including the BIOS version, manufacturer, and release date.

-Usage
+Usage:
 Each project is a standalone PowerShell script.
-To use, simply run the script in PowerShell and follow the prompts.
+To use, simply edit the parameters in the file, run the script in PowerShell, and follow the prompts.

-Requirements
+Requirements:
 PowerShell 3.0 or later
 Active Directory module (for Get_AD_Groups_By_User and NTFS_Permissions_Audit) Exchange Online module (for Exchange_365_Distribution_Lists_And_Members)